 - 3.5.67 Only one site is available within the development boundary, Station Yard (Mr1, capacity 45 houses). - 3.5.68 Three sites (Mr2, Mr3 and Mr5) to the west on either side of Scalegill Road, have been put forward and are considered acceptable in policy terms.
-However, only small parts of them may be viable owing to restricted foul drainage capacity. - 3.5.69 Additionally two sites currently ruled out might become acceptable in policy terms; at North Station Yard (Mr6) which might become acceptable as an extension to the village if Station Yard itself were developed, and Mr8 behind Penzance Street, whose development in part might be acceptable if the allotments were retained. - 3.5.70 Thus the options for Moor Row are as follows. - Option 1: Small scale growth allocate Station Yard only (45 homes). - Option 2: Medium growth Mr 8 (excluding the allotments up to 50 homes) and Mr6 (on condition Mr1 is developed first 74 homes). - Option 3: Major growth allocate Mr2, Mr3 and/or Mr5 (up to 200 homes in total). - 3.5.71 These options are not mutually incompatible but together would represent a transformation of the village. - 3.5.72 The Council does not support Option 3.
+However, only small parts of them may be viable owing to restricted foul drainage capacity. - 3.5.69 Additionally two sites currently ruled out might become acceptable in policy terms; at North Station Yard (Mr6) which might become acceptable as an extension to the village if Station Yard itself were developed, and Mr8 behind Penzance Street, whose development in part might be acceptable if the allotments were retained. - 3.5.70 Thus the options for Moor Row are as follows. - Option 1: Small scale growth allocate Mr1, Station Yard only (45 homes). - Option 2: Medium growth Mr6 (on condition Mr1 is developed first 74 homes) and possibly Mr8 (excluding the allotments - up to 50 homes). - Option 3: Major growth also allocate Mr2, Mr3 and/or Mr5 (up to 200 homes in total). - 3.5.71 These options are not mutually incompatible but together would represent a transformation of the village. - 3.5.72 The Council does not support Option 3.